-31. Can the authority's decision be appealed to a court?
+29. Can the authority's decision be appealed to a court?
+In particular, can third parties who are not involved in the transaction appeal the decision?

 As noted, decisions by the Cartel Court can be appealed against to the Cartel Court of Appeals.
 However, an appeal may only be lodged on points of law, as the Cartel Court of Appeals is not competent to review the assessment of evidence.
 The period within which a remedy has to be brought is four weeks after the service of the decision.